-The newest shopping experience on Ikeja city block everyone can’t stop talking about is the pristine Jara Mall.
+In December of 2019, the newest shopping experience on the Ikeja city block everyone couldn’t stop talking about was the pristine Jara Mall.

 The Jara Mall

 On arriving Jara Mall, you’ll notice a keen sense of security and serenity.
 The facility has an overwhelming number of parking spaces and wide walkways plus it is bordered by a chain link fence, equipped with outdoor lighting and flanked by a BRT Bus Terminal.

 There was a lot of ongoing construction work during my first visit, clanging of metallic parts and whirring of heavy machinery enveloped the atmosphere.

 Stores and restaurants like Kilimanjaro, So Fresh and Bukka Hut occupied slots in the premises, only a few including Medplus Pharmacy and Jara Discount Store were really open for business.
 I tried getting some Snickers Bar but the store didn’t stock any.
 Well, I guess they do have now.

 The Viva Cinema is another spectacle of the mall, this anchor tenant showed off movies like Spies in Disguise and Jumanji at the time.
 It was really exciting and I wish I could see a movie but… Barfest.